Christian influencers, pastors, preachers, accused of heresy, and called “false teachers”

 Beth Moore on hearing God’s voice

 Beth Moore is so close to Jesus that he’d tell her to “come out and play” to “build a snowman” or call her “honey” and “babe,” says Texas Pastor Tom Buck.
-God also dictates words to her for people to know—in not so many words, Moore is a prophet.
+God also dictates words to her for people to know—in not so many words.

 The issue with Moore is faulty biblical hermeneutics says her critics.
 She is also very animated in delivering her message, a character common among most preachers accused of the same.

 John MacArthur said, “Women pastors and women preachers are the most obvious evidence of churches rebelling against the Bible…” Moore’s open letter called attention to “misogyny, objectification and astonishing disesteem of women.”

 In 2021, Jory Micah, who refers to herself as a theologian, tweeted, “Jesus’ words are more important than Paul’s.”
 According to Reformation Charlotte, Jory referred to Pastor Beth.
 Moore undermined Paul’s command for women.
 Both claim Jesus said otherwise, superseding Paul’s words.

 Hillsong’s Carl Lentz is one of many “cool Pastors” who hangs around celebrities like Justin Bieber.
 He’s proud of his tattoos and trendy fashion.
 In 2020, Lentz was asked at ‘The View’ if abortion was a sin in your church.

 He gave a disturbing and fudgy answer: “That’s the kind of conversation we would have finding out your story… what you believe… God’s the judge… and if I have to tell you (the answer), that’s such a broad question to me…”